 1894(7th of Sivan, 5654): Second Day of Shavuot

 1895: S.K.
 Brown, the son of an Austrian rabbi was ordained as a Baptist minister in Camden, NJ.

 1897: Dental surgeon and businessman Dr. Hugo and Minna Luise Ascher gave birth to Maragarete Lilly (Grete) the younger sister German expressionist painter Fritz Ascher.

 1897: The Jewish community in München protests against holding the Zionist congress in the city.

-1900: Birthdate of journalist, producer and broadcaster Lawrence E Spivak.
-Spivak was one of the creators, first producers and first moderators of Meet the Press.
-This was the original television news interview show.
-It was for its time because it put a major political or other such leader on television facing the unfiltered question of four members of the working press.
+1900: Birthdate of journalist, producer and broadcaster Lawrence E Spivak, one of the creators, first producers and first moderators of Meet the Press the original television news interview show.
+It was unique for its time because it put a major political or other such leader on live television facing the unfiltered question of four members of the working press.
 In various formats, this program has survived for almost six decades.
 Spivak died in 1994.

 1909: In New York, a two day conference that has created Young Judaea came to an end.

 1909(22nd of Sivan, 5669): Jacob Michailovitch Gordin “a Russian-born American playwright active in the early years of Yiddish theater” who “is known for introducing realism and naturalism into Yiddish theater” passed away.

 1912: The City of Sumter, South Carolina where Jews purchased land for a cemetery in 1874 and is the home of Temple Sinai, adopted the council-manager form of government, making it the first city in the United States to do so.